Frequently Answered Questions

 Can I transfer my investment account to TILLIT?

 Yes!
-You can transfer your a Stocks & Shares ISA or a General Investment account to TILLIT in cash or in specie.
+You can transfer a Stocks & Shares ISA, a General Investment account or a Pension to TILLIT, either in cash or in specie.
+Just send us a message on live chat or email us on transfers@tillitinvest.com to get started.

 What is a Transfer Concierge?